tarwn/lessthandot-hugo/blogs/content/posts/2010-08-21-post-300-or-why-all-developers-should-be.md

 [<img src="http://farm1.static.flickr.com/134/318947873_12028f1b66_m.jpg" width="240" height="186" alt="Questions" />][4]

 Technology is changing at an incredible pace so there is no lack of new material to write about.
 Once that new and shiny beta or CTP version of some of your favorite software comes out, download it, install it and start playing with it.
-Once you played around with it, start creating blog posts about the new version, you can list what you like, what you don’t like, what the new features are and which feature the most beneficial will be to you and others.
+Once you played around with it, start creating blog posts about the new version, you can list what you like, what you don't like, what the new features are and which feature the most beneficial will be to you and others.

 One of the best ways for me to get new ideas is participating in newsgroups, I think that at least half of my blog posts are the result of answering questions in newsgroups and forums.
 Once you are active for a bit on the newsgroups/forums you will see that there are a whole lot of questions that are variations on a handful of questions, this was the reason that I wrote the [The Ten Most Asked SQL Server Questions And Their Answers][5] post.
 Now I can just give the person the link and be done with it, this saves me time and the person will have something he can bookmark for future references.
 In this case 120 people bookmarked the [The Ten Most Asked SQL Server Questions And Their Answers][5] post on delicious: http://www.delicious.com/url/e73c8b3f59393bf8222aaff053bd21b6